This Apple Store Sign Seems to be a Sign of Apple’s Broader Troubles

 During these repair and troubleshooting attempts, Apple seems more like they are trying random things instead of having a systematic approach to finding a root cause.

 After the first Apple Store visit, they replaced the logic board (which meant them having my machine for a week).
+That repair attempt was in response to these weird video issues that I was having occasionally:

 A second visit to the Apple Store led to them reseating the video cable internally (which they did while I waited).
 That was an attempt to solve the weird display distortion problems that I had before the system started rebooting (and then refusing to boot).